Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Background

 where $|\mathcal{G}|$ denotes the number of arrows in $\mathcal{G}$.
-The SP algorithm searches over all DAGs $\mathcal{G}_\pi$ for $\pi\in S_p$ and returns the DAG that maximizes $\score(\CC; \mathcal{G})$.
-In \cite{RU13}, it was shown that the SP algorithm is consistent under a condition that is strictly weaker than faithfulness, namely the \emph{SMR} (sparsest Markov representation) \emph{assumption}. \begin{assump}[SMR Assumption] A probability distribution $\p$ satisfies the \emph{SMR assumption} with respect to a DAG $\G$ if it satisfies the Markov assumption with respect to $\G$ and $|\G|<|\HH|$ for every DAG $\HH$ such that $\p$ satisfies the Markov assumption with respect to $\HH$ and $\HH\notin\M(\G)$. \end{assump} The downside to the SP algorithm is that it requires a search over all $p!$ permutations of the node set $[p]$.
-In the following section, we discuss two natural approaches to reduce run time, namely by reducing the size of the search space to appropriately defined equivalence classes of the DAGs $\mathcal{G}_\pi$, and by performing a greedy search through this reduced search space.
+In \cite{RU13}, it is shown that the sparsest permutation algorithm is consistent under the sparsest Markov representation assumption, which is strictly weaker than restricted faithfulness. \begin{assump}[Sparsest Markov representation assumption] A probability distribution $\p$ satisfies the sparsest Markov representation assumption with respect to a DAG $\G$ if it is Markov with respect to $\G$ and $|\G|<|\HH|$ for every DAG $\HH$ to which $\p$ is Markov and which satisfies $\HH\notin\M(\G)$. \phantom \end{assump} The downside to the sparsest permutation algorithm is that it requires a search over all $p!$ permutations of the node set $[p]$.
+A typical approach to accommodate a large search space is to pass to a greedy variant of the algorithm.
+To this end, we analyze greedy variants of the sparsest permutation algorithm in the coming section.